CIBC-Internal/python/Doc/library/socket.rst

    :manpage:`recv(2)` for the meaning of the optional argument *flags*; it defaults to zero.
 (The format of *address* depends on the address family --- see above.)

+   .. versionchanged:: 3.5
+      If the system call is interrupted and the signal handler does not raise an exception, the method now retries the system call instead of raising an :exc:`InterruptedError` exception (see :pep:`475` for the rationale).

+   .. versionchanged:: 3.7
+      For multicast IPv6 address, first item of *address* does not contain ``%scope`` part anymore.
+In order to get full IPv6 address use :func:`getnameinfo`.

 .. method:: socket.recvmsg(bufsize[, ancbufsize[, flags]])